sainikhith/sainikhith.github.io/_posts/2021-06-09-Finding-Prime-Numbers-With-Python.md

 >>> {3, 4, 5, 6, 7, 8, 9, 10, 11, 12, 13, 14, 15, 16, 17, 18, 19, 20}
 ```

-Now, we know that the very first value in our range is going to be a prime...as there is nothing smaller than it so therefore nothing else could possible divide evenly into it.
-As we know it's a prime, let's add it to our list of primes...
+Now, we know that the very first value in our range is going to be a prime, as there is nothing smaller than it so therefore nothing else could possible divide evenly into it.
+As we know it's a prime, let's add it to our list of primes.

 ```ruby
 primes_list.append(prime)